intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/ppml.md

 sudo docker exec -it spark-local cat /ppml/trusted-big-data-ml/spark.local.tpc.h.sgx.log | egrep "###|INFO|finished"
 ```

-The result should look like:
+The result should look like this:

 >   ----------------22 finished--------------------

 ##### 2.2.2.3.3 Run Trusted Deep Learning

-This example shows how to run trusted deep learning (using an BigDL LetNet program).
+This example shows how to run trusted deep learning (using a BigDL LetNet program).

 First, download the MNIST Data from [here](http://yann.lecun.com/exdb/mnist/).
 Use `gzip -d` to unzip all the downloaded files (train-images-idx3-ubyte.gz, train-labels-idx1-ubyte.gz, t10k-images-idx3-ubyte.gz, t10k-labels-idx1-ubyte.gz) and put them into folder `/ppml/trusted-big-data-ml/work/data`.